fikrielfakir/appserver/replit.md

 ## Recent Changes

-- **2025-10-30**: Converted to simple classic stack
+- **2025-10-30**: Complete rebuild to Laravel + Bootstrap 5
-  - Removed all Node.js, npm, Vite dependencies
+  - ✅ Removed all Node.js, npm, Vite dependencies
-  - Replaced Tailwind with Bootstrap 5 CDN
+  - ✅ Converted all views from Tailwind to Bootstrap 5 CDN
-  - Switched from PostgreSQL to SQLite
+  - ✅ Switched from PostgreSQL to SQLite for simplicity
+  - ✅ Implemented JWT authentication with token-based auth
+  - ✅ Created admin user seeder (admin/admin123)
-  - Updated all Blade templates to use Bootstrap 5
+  - ✅ Built all admin pages with Bootstrap 5:
-  - Removed all build tools and compilation steps
-  - Created clean, simple architecture
+    - Dashboard with Chart.js revenue charts
+    - Apps management with CRUD modals
+    - AdMob accounts with all ad unit IDs
+    - Notifications with targeting & scheduling
+    - Analytics with Chart.js visualizations
+    - Settings for switching rules configuration
+  - ✅ All API endpoints implemented (admin + Android)
+  - ✅ Full CRUD operations working
+  - ✅ No build process - pure Laravel + Bootstrap CDN

 ## Notes